 It is up to you but we recommend each person has an account they can use for AML searches.
 You can register for our website here.

 The SRA states that AML cannot be described as disbursements in your advertisements.
 These elements should not be included as additional charges that are passed on to your clients.
 This includes, the costs of undertaking client due diligence, including identification checks for anti-money laundering purpose.
-However, if the costs are particularly high, for example overseas company search, this cost may be charged to the client with client consent and explanation to the client of the likely cost.
+However, if the costs are particularly high, for example an overseas company search, this cost may be charged to the client with client consent and explanation to the client of the likely cost.

 You are not obliged to upload any documents, although you must tick a box to confirm that the information recorded and submitted (passport number etc) matches the documentation you have personally seen.
 We would, however, recommend you upload all documents.

 It is likely that the AML check will be returned as ‘referred’, meaning that the client cannot satisfy the risk criteria in terms of the number of positive results that are returned.
-In this case you will be required to make a decision based on your judgement.
+In this case you will be required to make a decision to proceed based on your judgement.